LeDuyNg/CMPE-131-Team-2-FOODpApp/meetings.md

 - Decided when the next meeting will be and made a list of questions to ask the instructor regarding the **Milestone 1** assignment.

 - Tentative schedule of future meetings - `Wednesday 7pm`, `Thursday 7pm`.

+### 🗓️ 2025-04-17 at 19:00
+**Attendees:** Le Duy Nguyen, Jason Nguyen, Angelina Ryabechenkova

+---

+### 🔄 Team Updates: Workload updates for Milestone 1

+---

+#### 👤 Duy Nguyen
+**Completed:**

+- Reminded the rest of the team about the upcoming meetings and reviewed the grading rubric, ensuring we are hitting all of the requirements.
+Updated the formatting of requirements.md file.
+Gave input on UI work.

+**To do:**
+- Structure of the user model with Jason.
+Workflow model collab with Angelina..

+---

+#### 👤 Jason Nguyen
+**Completed:**

+-  Finished and shared his portion of the requirements with the team, gave input on UI work.

+**To do:**
+- Will add non-functional requirements, and add “system” as one of the actors for all of Angelina’s use cases.

+---

+#### 👤 Angelina Ryabechenkova
+**Completed:**

+- Finished and shared the mock-ups.
+Uploaded her changes to requirements.md, updated the meetings.md file.

+**To do:**
+- Will continue working on the mock-ups.
+Collaborate with Jason and Duy on user models.
+Angelina to start on the ethical implications.

+---

+### ✅ Summary of Group Progress

+- Each team member shared their progress with the **Milestone 1**.
+- Finishing touches need to be made to **Milestone 1** and submitted.
+- Comments should be a model of its own, so need to work on that.
+- Everyone to work on structure of the user model.
+- Decided when the next meeting will be and started on **Milestone 2** assignment.

+- Tentative schedule of future meetings - `Saturday 7pm` or `Sunday 7pm` depending on Jason's availability.
+Friday didn't work for Angelina.